How do I make an application for housing?

 I can see age restricted properties to bid on but I’m under the age restriction.
 Can I place a bid?

-The system will let you do this, but if you’re too young, we won’t consider you for the property.
+No, you won't be able to bid on properties you are not eligible for.
 If you or someone you live with has a vulnerability which means they may benefit from this type of housing, some housing associations may be flexible on this.
+If you believe this applies to you, please get in touch with us to discuss further.

 When does bidding open and close?

-Bidding opens at 12 noon on Thursday of each week, and closes at 12 noon the following Wednesday.
+Bidding opens at 00.01 on Thursday of each week, and closes at 23:59 the following Wednesday.

 How long before I hear if I will be offered a property after bidding closes?